 In this subject students will concentrate upon their major creative interests.
 Students will be required to initiate and execute a body of studio work which demonstrates the relationship between their own work and current art practices and concepts.
-Students will nominate areas of individual investigation with the guidance of lecturers.
-A proposal outlining intended studies may be required.
+Students will be encouraged to analyse the relationship between perceived aims and results achieved in their studio practice.